onosproject/onos-config/docs/deployment.md

 ```

 The client must connect through the HTTPS port using the certificates with which the _ingress_
 was configured.
-For development and testing, the certificates can be found in the
+The default certificates provided by the onos-config Helm chart can be found in the
 `deployments/helm/onos-config/files/certs` directory.

 Once you have modified the device, you can verify that onos-config handled the update successfully